Harsha-21-hub/S-Suite/SCharge/README.md

 | Smart Charge | ✅ | ❌ |
 | Kernel charging control | ✅ | ❌ |

-Actual availability of individual battery statistics depends on what the device's Android battery driver exposes.
+Actual availability of individual battery statistics depends on the device and its battery driver.

 ---